Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-The clues provided are too vague and do not create productive ambiguity.
-'These books explore the human experience' and 'This type of book examines an individual's life' are true for all three categories (Biography, Memoir, Autobiography) and do not offer enough distinguishing features to make the game challenging.
-They fail the critical requirement of also being true for ALL incorrect answers in a way that creates useful confusion.
+These clues are factually true for all three options (Biography, Memoir, Autobiography) as they all involve human experiences, identity, and growth, and use narrative to communicate.
+They create ambiguity by focusing on universal aspects of life writing.
+They don't point to any specific answer over another.

 ✅ Strengths:
 - Attempt to create ambiguity